CSRG-Group/dcs-notes.github.io/_CS139/Theory5.md

 part: true
 ---

-# Web browsers
+# Web Browsers
 Web browsers interprets data into one in a recognized form

-converting HTML page and rendering as a readable web page
+Converting HTML page and rendering as a readable web page

 Each browser behaved differently and __loosely__ conform to standards